HayderCH/WATS---NEws-Transformer-Classification-service/README.md

 - End-to-end ML pipeline from data to production
 - Model training, evaluation, and deployment
 - A/B testing for model comparison and safe rollouts
+- AI image generation with GPU acceleration and Stable Diffusion

 **3. DevOps & Automation**